4. Fields of Study

 Master of Architecture (postprofessional).
 This degree program is open to qualified applicants who hold professional degrees in architecture.

 Master of Science in Architectural Studies.
 This degree program is open to qualified applicants who hold baccalaureate degrees in any discipline.
+Prerequisites for students without architecture degrees vary according to the student's experience and intended area of concentration.

 Master of Architecture